vvinoth/SatraAcademy/README.md

 ## Instructions

 1. Download the .exe file or compile the provided source code
-2. Run the .exe on a windows machine
+2. Run the .exe on a windows machine (.exe was compiled with no ASLR, DEP, or SAFESEH)
 3. Reverse engineer the application and look for vulnerabilities
 3. Develop a working exploit that spawns a reverse shell